Shak789/Car-Recall/README.md

 ## Overview
 This project uses logistic regression to predict vehicle recall risk based on National Highway Traffic Safety Administration (NHTSA) consumer complaint data.
-It can also be extended to identify vehicles at risk of recall before official action is taken by the NHTSA, as well as identify features that lead to recalls.
+It can also be extended to identify vehicles at risk of recall before official action is taken by the NHTSA, as well as determine which features lead to recalls.

 ## Data Sources
 [NHTSA Datasets](https://www.nhtsa.gov/nhtsa-datasets-and-apis): Complaint and recall information.
 Complaints are aggregated by vehicle make, model and year and merged with recall data.
 A vehicle is considered recalled if NHTSA has issued a recall for that specific make, model and year at least once.